Zapatista Army of National Liberation: 2010s

 On December 21, 2012, tens of thousands of EZLN supporters marched silently through five cities in the state of Chiapas: Ocosingo, Las Margaritas, Palenque, Altamirano and San Cristóbal.
 Hours after the march, a communiqué from the CCRI-CG was released in the form of a poem, signed by the Subcomandante Marcos.
-This mobilization, which included the participation of around 40 thousand Zapatistas, was the largest since the 1994 uprising.
-Of this number, "La Jornada" estimated that half would have marched through the streets of San Cristóbal de las Casas, 7,000 in Las Margaritas and 8,000 in Palenque; for its part El País calculated that San Cristóbal would have seen the concentration of some 10 thousand participants.
+This mobilization, which included the participation of around 40,000 Zapatistas, was the largest since the 1994 uprising.
+Of this number, La Jornada estimated that half would have marched through the streets of San Cristóbal de las Casas, 7,000 in Las Margaritas and 8,000 in Palenque; for its part El País calculated that San Cristóbal would have seen the concentration of some 10,000 participants.

 Beyond the number of people, the silence with which they marched and the lack of an opening or closing speech were the elements that marked this action.
 The poet and journalist Hermann Bellinghausen, specialist in coverage of the movement, ended his chronicle in this way:

 The Zapatistas invited the world to a three-day fiesta to celebrate ten years of Zapatista autonomy in August 2013 in the five caracoles of Chiapas.
 They expected 1,500 international activists to attend the event, titled the Little School of Liberty.

 In June 2015, the EZLN reported that there was aggression against indigenous people in El Rosario, Chiapas; The report, signed by Subcomandante Moisés, indicated that the attack occurred that same month and year.
 In addition, there was a complaint by the Las Abejas Civil Society Organization that stated that an indigenous Tzotzil person was assassinated on June 23 on 2015.

 In 2016, at the National Indigenous Congress, the EZLN agreed to select a candidate to represent them in the 2018 Mexican general election.
 This decision broke the Zapatista's two-decade tradition of rejecting Mexican electoral politics.
 In May 2017, María de Jesús Patricio Martínez, a woman of Mexican and Nahua heritage, was selected to stand, but she was unable to gather the 866,000 signatures required to appear on the ballot.

 At the end of August 2019, Subcomandante Insurgente Galeano announced the expansion of EZLN into 11 more districts.
 In response, President Andrés Manuel López Obrador stated that this expansion was welcome, provided it was done without violence.

 2020s

 The EZLN has made opposition to mega-infrastructure projects in the region a major priority.
 In 2020, it announced the Journey for Life and in 2021, Zapatistas visited various activist groups in Europe.

+In November 2023, the EZLN announced the dissolution of the Rebel Zapatista Autonomous Municipalities due to growing violence in the region.
+Later that month, they announced the reorganisation of the MAREZ into thousands of "Local Autonomous Governments" (GAL) which form area-wide "Zapatista Autonomous Government Collectives" (CGAZ) and zone-wide "Assemblies of Collectives of Zapatista Autonomous Governments" (ACGAZ).